-Living in The UK, Netherlands, England, The US, Kenya, Tanzania, and Cameroon has informed her diverse approach to artistic experimentation.
-Her passion for art was born out of her heritage: landscapes, sounds, ancestral manifestations, and spirited cultures of Home.
+Living in Cameroon, Tanzania, Kenya, The US, UK, Netherlands, and Ghana has informed her diverse approach to artistic experimentation.
+Her passion for art was born out of her heritage: landscapes, sounds, and spirited cultures of Home.
 She commends the ongoing cultural renaissance in Africa and the Diaspora.
-Many of her works showcase these visual cultures and aim to cultivate discourse about panafricanism, afrofuturism and social alchemy.
-As an intersectionalist, other subjects celebrate the resilience of women of color as healers, warriors, and creators.
-They strive to create and capture a retrospective alignment between the past, present and future.
+Many of her works showcase these visual cultures and aim to cultivate discourse about panafricanism and afrofuturism.
+Other subjects celebrate the resilience of women of color as healers, warriors, and creators.
+They strive to create and capture an alignment between the past, present, and future.

 She currently works in content production and creative strategy in West Africa, most recently at an international art fair in Lagos, Nigeria and a creative agency in Accra, Ghana.